mobilecoinfoundation/mcips/text/0061-defrag-memos.md

 The fee `Amount` value is stored as a u56 in the first 7 bytes.
 This is done for consistency with RTH Destination memos.
 The next 8 bytes contain the total outlay of the defragmentation transaction.
 Lastly, the defragmentation ID is stored in 8 bytes as a u64.

 This memo will be written to both `TxOut`s of a defragmentation transaction.
 One output will have the non-zero defragmentation `Amount`.
 The other output will have the change `Amount`, which is always 0 for defragmentation transactions.
 The non-zero `Amount` output will get a memo with the fee and outlay for that transaction.
 The 0 `Amount` output will get a memo with a fee and outlay of 0, but the same ID as the non-zero output.
-Both of the `TxOut`s are sent to the users change subaddress.
+Both of the `TxOut`s are sent to the user's change subaddress.
 The memos can be validated by checking that the subaddress the `TxOut`s were sent to is the change subaddress.

 # Drawbacks
 [drawbacks]: #drawbacks